AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 * ``"auto"`` (default) selects the pair-projected kernel when fused CUDA is active, the configured batch size is 32, and the synaptic basis has four columns.
 Other configurations use the general fused backward kernel.
-* ``true`` requires the pair-projected kernel and raises a configuration error unless those requirements hold.
+* ``true`` explicitly enables pair projection for any positive configured batch size and basis width with fused CUDA.
+Shapes outside the batch-32 specialization use a general projection kernel and the general backward reduction.
+This opt-in path does not require SM86 or packed backward.
 * ``false`` always uses the general fused backward kernel and avoids compact-pair metadata construction.

 For example: